 A three-year study (2014-2016) using our MicroSorb Formula on a historically algae-laden cranberry irrigation pond resulted in improved water quality and measurably decreased excess nutrients.
 The pond remained clear with one treatment each spring, and in the third year, no treatment was done and the benefits still persisted - no odorous muck despite comparable neighboring water bodies having significant issues that summer.

-By adding the MicroSorb Formula to ponds and lakes with historical algae problems, excess nutrients like phosphorus are mitigated.
+By adding the MicroSorb Formula to ponds and lakes with historical problems, excess nutrients like phosphorus and nitrogen are mitigated.
 Organic loading (fertilizer run-off, animal waste, failed septic systems, etc.) provides excess nutrients, but our beneficial microbes use these organic nutrients as food, rebalancing water quality and restoring the natural ecology.

 Example of areas that we treat for nutrient imbalance

-1) Recreational ponds and lakes
+1) Recreational ponds, lakes, rivers and streams

 2) Cranberry bog irrigation ponds & ditches